leddoo/kibi/main.md

         - gui skips child fn if there are no events in the sub-tree.
         - key must not be counter.
         - compute render children in intrinsic pass.
+        - not sure this is actually all that useful.
+            - things like decorations change pretty often, and they're somewhat expensive to cache (cause you'd need to diff the decos for each line).
+            - so virtualization would be much more effective.
     - stuff:
         - ast child visitors.
         - properly sort decorations.